 There are primarily two kinds of bacteria constantly coexisting in and on the human body and they are divided into two macro groups; namely good bacteria and bad bacteria.
 While bad bacteria lessens your immunity and is the primary source of body infections, good bacteria or otherwise known as probiotics help keep the body healthy and working well.
 One of the primary roles of good bacteria is to consistently fight the bad bacteria and not allow them to multiply beyond a particular level.
 This phenomenon helps you to stay healthy and well and fight off common infections and illnesses that are otherwise caused by unhealthy lifestyles, changes in the climate, and so on.

-Several regions of the human body house good bacteria or microbes including your large intestine, the gut, in your mouth, the urinary tract, your lungs, and even on the skin.
+Several parts of the human body house good bacteria or microbes including the large intestine, gut, mouth, the urinary tract, lungs, and even skin.
 The two most common types of probiotic bacteria are known as Lactobacillus and Bifid bacterium.
 Good yeasts in the body are another source of probiotics and the more common type found within our systems is known as Saccharomyces Boulardii.

 Probiotics or Good bacteria also have certain other functions apart from just fighting bad bacteria.
-These functions are also very healthy for the body and help with other bodily functions:
+These are:

 - Supports the cells that line your gut to prevent bad bacteria from entering the bloodstream.